-Additionally, whether you’re looking at intake under controlled or uncontrolled conditions tends to vastly affect what conclusions are drawn; some foods are easier to overeat and their consumption under uncontrolled conditions may lead to increase caloric intake and fat gain.
-I discuss this topic in more detail in Is a Calorie a Calorie.
+Additionally, whether you’re looking at intake under controlled or uncontrolled conditions tends to vastly affect what conclusions are drawn.
+Some foods are easier to overeat and their consumption under uncontrolled conditions may lead to increase caloric intake and fat gain.
+And this certainly makes it look like a calorie isn’t a calorie.

 - The Problem with Dieting by Percentages

 - Nutrient Intake, Nutrient Storage and Nutrient Oxidation